Skip to main content

 Via the REST API

-See the Webhooks endpoints documentation for managing webhooks via the SavvyCal API.
+See the Webhooks documentation for managing webhooks via the SavvyCal API.

 Consuming webhooks